MicrosoftDocs/microsoft-365-docs/microsoft-365/business/microsoft-365-business-start.md

 ### 1: Set up Microsoft 365 Business (Admin)

-Sign in to [Microsoft 365 Business admin center](https://portal.office.com/adminportal/home) with your global admin credentials, and complete the following steps to set up Microsoft 365 Business.
+Sign in to [Microsoft 365 admin center](https://portal.office.com/adminportal/home) with your global admin credentials, and complete the following steps to set up Microsoft 365 Business.

 1. [Prerequisites for protecting data on devices with Microsoft 365 Business](pre-requisites-for-data-protection.md)